MicrosoftDocs/azure-docs/articles/spring-apps/quickstart-provision-standard-consumption-plan-service-instance.md

 You can create the Azure Container Apps environment in one of two ways:

 - Using your own virtual network.
-For more information see [Quickstart: Create an Azure Spring Apps instance in an Azure Container Apps environment with a virtual network](quickstart-provision-app-environment-with-virtual-network.md).
+For more information, see [Quickstart: Create an Azure Spring Apps instance in an Azure Container Apps environment with a virtual network](quickstart-provision-app-environment-with-virtual-network.md).

 - Using a system assigned virtual network, as described in the following procedure.